discos/doc/user/srt/source/Startup.rst

     username: observer       pwd:  **********

-Data inspection ad pre-reduction can be accessed through a Linux machine, named nuraghe-obs3, located on the right of OBS1 and connected to a very large display fixed on the wall.
+Data inspection and pre-reduction can be accessed through a Linux machine, named nuraghe-obs3, located on the right of OBS1 and connected to a very large display fixed on the wall.
 If this machine is shut down, or if exiting from the screensaver asks for